willmarzella/did-you-actually-check-my-github/README.md

 ## Update:

-It is September 2025 and no recruiter has looked at this yet.
+It is October 2025 and no recruiter has looked at this yet.